 The active ingredients in Lucette are ethinylestradiol and drospirenone.

 Other ingredients contained in Lucette are lactose monohydrate, maize starch, povidone K-25, magnesium stearate, polyvinyl alcohol, titanium dioxide, talc, macrogol and lecithin.

 Lucette should be taken on the first day of your period or up to day 5 of your menstrual cycle.
-If you start taking Lucette towards the end of your cycle, be sure to use an extra contraceptive method such as condoms for 7 days.
-Lucette comes in a pack of 21 pills – one for each day.
-Once you finish all 21 pills, take a break of 7 days.
-During this time, you may get your period, although not all women will get their menstruation right away when swapping to a new pill.
+You can start Lucette at another time in your cycle if you are sure you cannot be pregnant, but always use an extra contraceptive method, such as condoms, for the first 7 days.
+Lucette comes in a pack of 21 pills – one for each day over a 3-week period.
+Once you finish all 21 pills, take a 7-day break.
+During this time, you may have a bleed, similar to a period, although not all women bleed when swapping to a new pill.

 If you missed taking a pill within 12 hours of your regular time, you should still be fully protected.
 If it has been longer than 12 hours, follow the instructions on what to do when you miss a pill.

 If you have vomited within 3 to 4 hours after taking Lucette, its effectiveness may be reduced.
 You should take another pill as soon as possible and continue taking the remainder of the packet as usual.
 If you are unable to take your pill because you are unwell, you should use condoms until you are feeling better and able to swallow your pills for at least 7 consecutive days.

 Stop using Lucette and consult a doctor if you experience any of the following:

 Speak to your doctor before taking Lucette if: